adhok/biodiversity_app_poland/README.md

 ## Future Work

-The app can be found here https://pradeepadhokshaja.shinyapps.io/shiny_app/ .
-This app works better on Firefox.
+The app can be found here https://pradeepadhokshaja.shinyapps.io/shiny_app/

 There are a couple of issues that lead to the app being slow